princjef/mageutil/bintool/README.md

 ### Templates

-Both the executable name and the download URL are configurable using templates so that they can easily be used cross\-platform and with alternative versions using one set of code\.
+Both the executable name and the download URL are configurable using templates so that they can easily be used cross\-platform and with alternative versions using one set of code.

-Wherever a template can be used\, the following variables are available:
+Wherever a template can be used, the following variables are available:

 ```
 - GOOS         The value of runtime.GOOS for your installation of go